SebastianUA/terraform/kubernetes/examples/k8s_namespace/README.md

-# Work with Kubernetes via terraform
+# Work with Kubernetes namespaces via terraform

 A terraform module for making Kubernetes namespace.